1st Call 2020 (status April 2021)

 Review: Proposals will be swiftly evaluated by a panel of independent external experts (no presentation),

-First practical results and promising prototypes are expected by the end of 2021.
+First practical results and promising prototypes are expected 12 months later.

-Results shall be presented at an HMC implementation workshop, scheduled for the end of 2021.
+Results shall be presented at an HMC implementation workshop